tlangan1/Life-Helper-Backend/Documentation/README.md

   cd upgrade_and_test
   ./run_tests.sh -UnderAWhiteSky1 test_life_helper do_not_run_new_tests
   ```
-- Finally, point the data server to test_life_helper to see how the application behaves against the new schema.
+- Finally, point the data server to the test_life_helper database to see how the application behaves against the new schema.
+- Notes:
+  - The upgrade script is a database creation script if the schema passed to it does not already exist.
+  - The scripts/run.sh script is referenced in many of the shell scripts.
+It is just a thin wrapper around mysqlsh.exe calls to make the other scripts more readable.

 #### Test Driven Database Development